 The psychologist Erik Erikson once stated, “Life doesn’t make any sense without interdependence.
 We need each other, and the sooner we learn that, the better for us all.”
 We need family and friends for psychosocial support, but we don’t want to burden them with all of our day-to-day troubles–or our traumas.
 And sometimes you want to speak to someone who doesn’t have preconceived notions about who you are.
 You want to share with someone unbiased, who hasn’t known you for years.
 Fortunately, you can access professionals who are trained to listen and provide insights when you need help the most.

-What Is the Difference Between a Psychologist and a Counselor?
+What Is the Difference Between a Counselor, a Psychologist, and a Psychiatrist?

 Before you call the Thriveworks office in Tallahassee, FL, it may be helpful to be able to distinguish between the different types of mental health providers:

-- Licenced professional counselors (LPCs) usually provide short-term, solution-focused counseling services for people struggling with specific issues.
+- Licensed professional counselors (LPCs) usually provide short-term, solution-focused counseling services for people struggling with specific issues.
 For example, they may specialize in treating eating disorders or substance abuse.

 - Psychotherapists are talk therapists, who provide in-depth therapy or counseling.